DAMSlabUMBC/dams-mosquitto/README.md

 ## Testing MQTT-DAP-Mosquitto

-For comprehensive testing and evaluation of MQTT-DAP-Mosquitto, use the [MQTT-DAP Benchmark](https://github.com/DAMSlabUMBC/Pub-Sub-Privacy) framework.
+For comprehensive testing and evaluation of MQTT-DAP-Mosquitto, use the [MQTT-DAP Benchmark](https://anonymous.4open.science/r/Submission-1074-MQTT-DAP-Benchmark/)framework.

 The benchmark provides:
 - Automated testing across all purpose management methods (PM0-PM4)